QwikDev/qwik/packages/qwik/src/core/readme.md

 ## Question: Why not just use `import()`?

-At first glance `QRL` serves the same purpose as `import()`.
+At first glance, `QRL` serves the same purpose as `import()`.
 However, there are three subtle differences that need to be taken into account.

 1. `QRL`s must be serializable into HTML.
 2. `QRL`s must be resolved by framework relative to `q:base`.